What are the current regulations on farming insects in the UK?

 Introduction

-The regulations around insect farming in the UK are evolving, influenced by both domestic policies and previous European Union (EU) guidelines.
-Generally, insect farming falls under the category of primary production, which includes activities that raise or produce animals for feed, food, or other products.
-This article aims to explore the current framework while also answering some frequently asked questions from industry stakeholders and newcomers looking to enter the exciting and growing UK market.
+The regulations around insect farming in the UK and globally are constantly evolving, influenced by domestic policies and guidelines.
+Generally, insect farming falls under the category of primary production, which includes activities that raise or produce animals for feed, food or other products.
+This article aims to explore the current framework while also answering some frequently asked questions from industry stakeholders and newcomers looking to enter this exciting and growing market.

-Several government bodies and agencies in the UK regulate the insect farming industry, depending on the insect's intended use (e.g., animal feed, human food, waste management).
+For the UK insect farming industry, several government bodies and agencies regulate the insect farming industry, depending on the insect’s intended use (e.g. animal feed, human food etc.)

 Key regulatory bodies include:

-• The Animal and Plant Health Agency (APHA) oversees the use of insects in animal feed, ensuring they comply with UK animal feed regulations and do not pose biosecurity risks.
+• The Animal and Plant Health Agency (APHA) oversees the use of insects in animal feed, ensuring they comply with UK animal feed regulations and do not pose biosecurity risks and provide initial permitting.

-Different regulations may apply depending on your farm’s activities (e.g. manufacturing for animal feed or pet food vs. human consumption).
+Different regulations may apply depending on the farm’s activities (e.g. manufacturing for animal feed or pet food vs. human consumption).

 What insect species can I farm in the UK?